zzq1015/youtube-accel/README.md

 Go to `about:config`, click through the warning, search for `media.av1.enabled` and set it to `false`.

-Also, if you have Firefox syncing, add `services.sync.prefs.sync.media.av1.enabled` as a boolean and set it to `true`, so the change will be synced across all your computers (if you want)!
+Also, if you have Firefox syncing, add `services.sync.prefs.sync.media.av1.enabled` as a boolean and set it to `true`, so the change will be synced across all your devices (if you want)!

 ### If you have Chrome and signed into a Google account